-The practice of competitive intelligence continues to be a strong initiative for businesses of varying sizes.
-Data from Crayon’s 2019 State of Competitive Intelligence Report revealed 41 percent of the people surveyed for the report “strongly agree” on the integral part competitive intelligence plays in the success of their organization.
+Data from Crayon’s 2019 State of Competitive Intelligence Report reveal that 41% of respondents “strongly agree” on the integral part competitive intelligence plays in the success of their organization.

-At first glance, conducting your own competitive intelligence strategy might be a daunting task.
-However, you can simplify the entire process in three steps.
+Regardless of the specifics of your company’s competitive intelligence plan, your team can simplify the entire process in three steps.

 Competitive Intelligence Step 1: Identify the Competition and Gather the Right Data

-Gathering actionable information from rival businesses requires you to look at the right competitors.
-In some cases, this might be the store next to you or a specific company based on the other side of the planet.
-Your list of competitors will contain plenty of businesses, all of which fall into one of the following categories (we suggest finding between 5-10 business for each category):
+Gathering actionable information from rivals first requires identifying the right competitors.
+In some cases, this might be a local company offering similar products or a corporation with a larger customer base.
+Your list of competitors will fall into one of the following categories (we suggest finding between 5-10 companies for each category):

 Sometimes you’ll have businesses in the same industry as yours but you both attract different clientele.
-One example of this are fast-food chains and Michelin-star establishments.
-They’re both in the restaurant industry but serve different sets of diners.
-However, it’s still important to identify and keep tabs on these indirect competitors.
-Their tactics for maintaining a great online reputation and attracting new customers can vary in scale and scope yet still work for your brand.
+One example of this is fast-food chains and Michelin-star establishments.
+They’re both in the restaurant industry but serve different types of diners.

 Competitive Intelligence Step 2: Gather the Right Data

-A great place to start on a competitor’s website are the product pages.
-Read their copy to see how they are positioning their product or service to customers.
-Pages with pricing information are also worth investigating to see if you can provide a better product or service at a lower cost to customers.
+Specifically, have your team look at competing product pages.
+Read the copy to see how they position their product or service to customers.
+Pages with pricing information are also worth investigating to see if your company can provide a better product or service at a lower cost.

-Perhaps one of the best ways to learn about your competitors is through their own customers, specifically their reviews.
-A great place to check for customer reviews is on a competing brand’s Google My Business listing.
-Research shows 63 percent of customers check Google before visiting a business and it’s because of Google’s reputation as the top online review site.
+Perhaps one of the best ways to learn about your competitors is through their own customers, specifically their reviews in place like their Google business listing.
+Customer reviews research shows that 63% of customers check Google before visiting a business.

 Competitive Intelligence Step 3: Analyze the Data and Present to Stakeholders

-At this point you should have plenty of competitive intelligence data at your disposal, but you’ll need to properly analyze and present it in a way that everyone who sees it gets the most out of your research.
-When analyzing the data keep these questions in the back of your mind to make your findings more meaningful to key stakeholders.
+With enough competitive intelligence data at your disposal, your team needs to properly analyze and present it in a way that everyone who sees it gets the most out of your research.
+When analyzing data, keep these questions in the back of your mind to make your findings more meaningful to key stakeholders: